-(g) One deputy or assistant and one stenographer of each elective executive officer and the speaker of the assembly.
+(g) One deputy or assistant and one stenographer of each elective executive officer.

 (h) The clerks and other assistants and employes of the supreme court.

 (j) Boys employed in the youth camps created under s.
 46.70.

 (3) CLASSIFIED SERVICE. (a) The classified service comprises all positions not included in the unclassified service.